-The Oregon Law Minoru Yasui Justice Award honors an Oregon Law graduate, faculty member, or friend of the School of Law whose commitment to advancing the cause of justice on behalf of underrepresented communities brings honor to the school.
-The award is named in honor of Presidential Medal of Freedom winner and Oregon Law alumnus, Minoru Yasui.
+The Oregon Law School Minoru Yasui Justice Award is given to an Oregon Law graduate, faculty member, or friend of Oregon Law whose commitment to advancing the cause of justice on behalf of underrepresented communities brings honor to the school.
+The award is named in recognition of Presidential Medal of Freedom winner and Oregon Law Alumnus, Minoru Yasui.

 Cory Smith has dedicated almost twenty years of his career to protecting the rights of vulnerable populations and individual rights through policy and advocacy.
 As the current Vice-President of Policy, Advocacy & Communications with Kids in Need of Defense (KIND) in Washington, DC he worked on behalf of unaccompanied children receive fair and appropriate treatment and due process while in the US immigration system.
 His commitment to advancing the cause of justice was seen through his past work as Senior Policy Counsel for Humanity United.
 Smith led the Alliance to End Slavery and Trafficking (ATEST) coalition which led to the reauthorization of the Trafficking Victims Protection Act of 2013 and secured nearly $100 million dollars in federal funding to combat modern day slavery.
 In his efforts to fight for underrepresented people, Smith led a national Coalition for Comprehensive Immigration Reform which was comprised of over 100 immigrant rights, labor, civil rights, faith-based, and community rights organizations.
 Through his leadership and the coalition’s efforts, the Comprehensive Immigration Reform Act of 2006 (S.2611) was passed by in the U.S. Senate.
 Smith, who is a member of the Washington State Bar, received his JD from Oregon Law and his BA from Florida State University.